CI-Dominik/pp1-geocaching/README.md

 # Geocaching Adventures
 Geocaching Adventures is a homepage about one of Dominik Wulf's favourite hobbies.
-On this page, he shares some XXXXXX pieces of information about the activity and his adventures.
+On this page, he shares some pieces of information about the activity and his adventures.
 The site features four pages.

 The live page can be viewed here: [Link to Geocaching Adventures](https://ci-dominik.github.io/pp1-geocaching/index.html "Test")